mirage/index/Documentation.md

 ## Blocking merges

 Eventually, the index data gets sufficiently large that the "log_async" becomes full before the merge completes.
 At this point Index will block, waiting for the merge of the log to complete.
 When the merge completes, the full log_async causes another merge to be initiated.
 Thus, in a high write scenario, with a large data file, merges will be running most of the time, and there will be periodic blocking, waiting for a merge of the log to complete when the log_async is full.

+## Correctness

+Some care is taken to try to ensure that the code functions correctly even in the event of a system crash or similar.
+We consider some of the files involved, and what measures are taken.

+**Log files:** Note that these files are updated by appending data to the end.
+Reads can occur at arbitrary offsets, but writes add data at the end of the file.
+The log and log_async use the "IO" interface `io_intf.ml`, which is a model of the underlying filesystem (it includes eg a function "rename" to rename a file).
+For files, operations are: create (v, v_readonly), get "offset" (which is actually the offset at which new data will be placed when flushed from the buffer), read from offset, and get/set header.

+The header includes a "generation" and an "offset".

+Data can be buffered, hence the size of the underlying file (the "raw" file) can be less than the size of the in-memory data.

+FIXME not clear what header (int63) is; the offset at the end of the header info?
+Need to get someone to walk me through the code in index_unix.ml